Leopard 2: Leopard 2A1

 Minor modifications and the installation of the gunner's thermal sight were worked into the second batch of 450 vehicles Leopard 2, designated the A1.
 Krauss-Maffei built 248 (Chassis Nr.
-10211 to 10458) and Mak built 202 (Chassis Nr.
+10211 to 10458) and MaK built 202 (Chassis Nr.
 20173 to 20347).
 Deliveries of the 2A1 models started in March 1982 and ended in November 1983.
 The two most notable changes were the modification of the ammunition racks to be identical to those in the M1A1 Abrams, and redesigned fuel filters that reduce refuelling time.

 A third batch of 300 Leopard 2, 165 by Krauss-Maffei (Chassis Nr.
 10459 to 10623) and 135 by MaK (Chassis Nr.
 20375 to 20509.), was built between November 1983 and November 1984.
 This batch included more minor changes that were later retrofitted to the earlier 2A1s.

 Leopard 2A2

 This designation was given to upgraded vehicles of the first batch of Leopard 2s, brought up to the standard of the second and third batches.
 This modernisation gradually replaced the original PZB 200 sights in the first batch with thermal sights for the EMES 15 as they became available.
 The upgrade included the fitting of filler openings and caps to the forward hull fuel tanks to allow separate refuelling.
-There was an addition of a deflector plate for the periscope and a large coverplate to protect the existing NBC protection system.
+There was an addition of a deflector plate for the periscope and a large cover plate to protect the existing NBC protection system.
 The tank was given new five metre towing cables with a different position.
 The programme began in 1984 and ended in 1987.
 The third, fourth and fifth batches, which were produced during this period, had the same features.
 The modernised first batch can be recognised by the circular plate covering the hole where the crosswind sensor for the fire control system was removed.

 Leopard 2A3

 The fourth batch of 300 vehicles, 165 by Krauss-Maffei (Chassis Nr.
-10624 to 10788) and 135 by Mak (Chassis Nr.
+10624 to 10788) and 135 by MaK (Chassis Nr.
 20510 to 20644), was delivered between December 1984 and December 1985.
 The main change was the addition of the SEM80/90 digital radio sets (also being fitted to the Leopard 1 at the same time), and the ammunition reloading hatches being welded shut.
 Even with these minor changes the new batch was known as the 2A3.